flowdock/api-docs/docs/production-integrations.md

 ## 2. Create an endpoint in your app
 First, you will need a setup endpoint in your web application.
 The user will be redirected to this endpoint when they start setting up an integration with their flow, and once your application is published, users will find a link to it the flow's "Inbox Settings".
 For testing purposes, on your developer application's page, there is a flow dropdown that will generate the full setup URI for that specific flow.

-Initially, the purpose of the endpoint is to identify the user in the external service (e.g. make sure they are logged in or have provided an API token), after which the user is redirected back to Flowdock in order to give the external service access to the desired flow.
-If the user authorizes this, they are redirected back to the external service with an OAuth access token and information about the target flow.
+Initially, the purpose of the endpoint is to identify the user in your app (e.g. make sure they are logged in or have provided an API token), after which the user is redirected back to Flowdock in order to give your app access to the desired flow.
+If the user authorizes this, they are redirected back to your app with an OAuth access token and information about the target flow.
 This is explained in more detail below.

 <div id="/oauth2-authorize"></div>
-## 3. Authorize the application
+## 3. Authorize your app with OAuth

-Your web application will need to be authorized using OAuth 2.0.
+Authorization for your app is handled using OAuth 2.0.
+Users will give your app permission to access your flow.

 OAuth 2.0 is an authorization framework that allows third-party applications to obtain limited access to a service on a user's behalf without getting access their password.
 The OAuth 2.0 flow is described in the [Authentication](authentication#/oauth2) section of the API documentation.
 Because of multiple gotchas, we recommend using an established library to implement your OAuth flow.